EDS-Bioinformatics-Laboratory/ansible/README.md

 # Setup default myDre VM

 Repository for installation of frequently used software on empty virtual machines (VM) on myDRE.
-This might also work on SURF Research Cloud but has not been tested yet.d
+This might also work on SURF Research Cloud but has not been tested yet.

 Developed by: